-This apprenticeship program is designed for youth that are currently in the YEEP program who have successfully completed an internship and did not obtain placement through internship.
+This work base training program is designed for youth that are currently in the YEEP program who have successfully completed an internship and did not obtain placement through internship.
 Qualify participants are placed in an industry specific temp to permanent position with our social enterprise CARA Staffing.
 Each applicant must be able to interview successfully with business in the industry of their choice.
 Discuss with your case manager to recommend this type of advanced placement for you.

 - Learn nontraditional career skills and apprenticeship

 - Learn how to run and operate a business